Accelerynt-Security/AS-Teams-Integration/README.md

 ![Teams_Deploy_3](Images/Teams_Deploy_3.png)

 Click on the “**Edit**” button.
-This will bring us into the Logic Apps Designer.
+This will bring you into the Logic Apps Designer.

 ![Teams_Deploy_4](Images/Teams_Deploy_4.png)